Charles and Gail MuskavitchA shared passion for giving back.

 Charles and Gail Muskavitch Endowment Fund

 Over 1700 miles away, in Massachusetts, Charles was born to immigrant parents.
 His mother was a princess, making him a member of the Russian nobility.
-Education was important to Charles, and after earning a doctorate in chemistry from Harvard University, he traveled widely, completing a fellowship in Lithuania, conducting research in Egypt and Turkey, and advising the Peruvian government on the preservation of antiquities.
-Charles returned from abroad and became the Director of Research for the Dallas Museum of Fine Arts.
+Education was important to Charles, and after earning a doctorate in chemistry from Harvard University, he traveled widely, and became the Director of Research for the Dallas Museum of Fine Arts.

 It was their work that caused the two to meet: Charles was invited to appear on Gail’s show to discuss art restoration.
 In 1939, they married in Texas and two years later, moved to a ranch in Auburn.
 Charles taught art at UC Davis and worked as a conservator for the Edwin Bryant Crocker Gallery in Sacramento.
 In her later years, Gail created a strong daily spiritual practice of contemplation, edited spiritually themed books and volunteered for an organization dedicated to spreading the message of peace.
 Throughout their lives, Gail and Charles enjoyed helping others.
 Remembering her modest roots and seeking to help the poor and needy, Gail started a private foundation with Charles in 1999.
 Charles passed away in 2001; Gail lived another nine years to the age of 106.